-His latest book, Smakens makt (The Power of Taste) is an autobiographical quest for the most stunning taste experiences around the world.
-It’s also an enthusiastic tribute to the chemical senses, which cannot be overrated, both for the immense pleasure they bring, and for the way they will affect our common future quality of life.
-In the book, Per places the sense of taste in different contexts, all which have great importance for society today.
-In the book, he discusses the relation between taste and the art of hospitality, the latest research on the interaction of the senses, the difficult task of eating both climate friendly and healthy food, as well as the effects of a myocardial infarction in 2014 on Per’s own diet and lifestyle.
+His latest book, Smakens makt (The Power of Taste), is an autobiographical quest for the most captivating taste experiences worldwide.
+It’s also a tribute to the chemical senses.
+They cannot be overrated for the immense pleasure they bring and how they will affect our expected future quality of life.
+In the book, Per places the sense of taste in different contexts, all of which have great importance for society today.
+He also discusses the relationship between taste and the art of hospitality, the latest research on the interaction of the senses, the difficult task of eating both climate-friendly and healthy food, and the effects of myocardial infarction in 2014 on Per’s own diet and lifestyle.

 Per has also published two previous books, Rödvin älskar mat at ICA bokförlag in 2003, and Sveriges godaste mat at Nygren & Nygren förlag in 2012.

-During 2015, he worked as lecturer at the department of Hospitality, Culinary Arts and Meal Science at Örebro University.
+During 2015, he worked as a lecturer at the Department of Hospitality, Culinary Arts, and Meal Science at Örebro University.

-Between 2006 and 2010, Per was the Editor-in-chief for the Swedish Gourmet Magazine, and 2011–2012 held the same position at the Nordic restaurant guide White Guide.
-His articles are published in the weekly news magazine Fokus, ICON Magazine, Dagens Industri Idé Magazine and White PAPER.
-Internationally, his articles are published in Eater.com, Saveur, FOOL, Cook_inc, and Australian Virgin Voyeur Magazine.
+Between 2006 and 2010, Per was the Editor-in-chief for the Swedish Gourmet Magazine.
+From 2011–2012 held the same position at the Nordic restaurant guide White Guide.
+His articles are published in the weekly news magazine Fokus, ICON Magazine, Dagens Industri Idé Magazine, and White PAPER.
+Internationally, his writings are published in Eater.com, Saveur, FOOL, Cook_inc, and Australian Virgin Voyeur Magazine.

-Per is also a speaker, and has been leading a great number of seminars and debates, some arranged by Asia’s 50 Best Restaurants, VisitSweden, American Express, Stockholms läns landsting, Sveriges lantbruksuniversitet SLU, Scandinavian Man and Matlust.
+Per is also a speaker and has been leading many seminars and debates, some arranged by Asia’s 50 Best Restaurants, VisitSweden, American Express, Stockholms läns landsting, Sveriges lantbruksuniversitet SLU, Scandinavian Man and Matlust.